Price graphs: Utilizing the structural information of financial time series for stock prediction: Related Work

 \subsection{Time series graphs}

-With increasing literature leveraging complex network methods for characterizing dynamical systems derived from time series, the adopting of complex network methods has become an active realm of nonlinear time series analysis, which has provided a guideline for addressing fundamental questions regarding long-range dependencies and the chaotic property in time series prediction \citep{pei2020geom, wang2012visibility, zou2019complex}.
+With increasing literature leveraging complex network methods for characterizing dynamical systems derived from time series, the adopting of complex network methods has become an active realm of nonlinear time series analysis, which has provided a guideline for addressing fundamental questions regarding long-term dependencies and the chaotic property in time series prediction \citep{pei2020geom, wang2012visibility, zou2019complex}.
 By transforming time series into graph, researchers are capable of measuring the structural properties of time series and capturing the hidden structures embedded within chaotic temporal points.
-Based on different rationals, there are three main kinds of methods designed to map a time series into a graph: (1) recurrence networks, which emphasizes the mutual statistical similarities or metric proximities among various segments of the time series \citep{donner2010recurrence}; (2) VGs, which depict local convexities or record-breaking properties within a signal time series \citep{lacasa2008time}, and (3) transition networks, which profiles the transition probabilities between discrete states \citep{nicolis2005dynamical}.
+Based on different rationals, there are three main kinds of methods designed to map a time series into a graph: (1) recurrence networks (RNs), which emphasizes the mutual statistical similarities or metric proximities among various segments of the time series \citep{donner2010recurrence}; (2) VGs, which depict local convexities or record-breaking properties within a signal time series \citep{lacasa2008time}, and (3) transition networks (TNs), which profiles the transition probabilities between discrete states \citep{nicolis2005dynamical}.
+Among these three complex methods, there are many parameters need to be optimized in RNs and TNs when converting time series.
+Although, there is also literature discussing the optimal choice about these parameters of RNs and TNs, a simple algorithm (VG) is much preferred for financial time series analysis because of the parameter-free nature \citep{zou2019complex}.
 In particular, the associated VG refines certain important features from the original time series, i.e., the structure within the time series \citep{zou2019complex}.

 Chaotic time series widely exist in various scenarios, including finance, biology, and meteorology, and there has been a wide range of recent applications of complex network methods for such chaotic data \citep{olyaee2016predicting, zhang2018predicting, yang2009visibility}.
 As reported in \cite{olyaee2016predicting}, the structural classes of proteins have been successfully predicted by transforming protein time series into recurrence networks.
 Moreover, another recent study showed that the virtual graph derived from response time series of a marine system can be used to forecast system catastrophes \citep{zhang2018predicting}.
 While in financial studies, the degree distributions of mapped graphs derived from the growth rates of gross domestic product series were found to be scale-free, and the degree distributions of converted graphs derived from the growth rates of three industry series are almost exponential \citep{yang2009visibility, wang2012visibility}.
 Another study found that the markets in developed countries differ significantly from developing countries through analyzing the time series graphs mapped from stock market \citep{cao2014unraveling}.
 Specifically, the complexity of developing markets is disturbed and relatively low over some periods while more stable and stronger over time for mature stock markets, suggesting a stronger long-range price memory and indicating that transforming financial time series into graphs can effectively capture the chaotic characteristics of stocks.